South East Asia ATLAS of Plucked Instruments

 chapey

-In Cambodia we can find two plucked string instruments : the chapey and the krapeu.
-The krapeu is very similar to the Thai jakhay, so see Thailand.
+In Cambodia we can find two plucked string instruments : the chapey and the takhe.
+The takhe is very similar to the Thai jakhay, so see Thailand.

 The chapey dan veng (also chapay veng) is a (very) long neck lute.
 It is the same instrument that is called grajappi in Thailand.